johnnyfers/johnnyfers/README.md

 ### Good Morning... in case I don't see ya Good Afternoon, Good Evening and Good Night 😜

-#hello, my name is João Ferreira AKA Johnny, a student at the Federal Institute of Bahia,
+#hello, my name is João Ferreira AKA Johnny, a student at the Federal Institute of Bahia(Major: Information Systems),
 fluent in both portuguese and english language.
 I'm completely passionate about coding, currently studying a lot of the most used technologies in the market.
 Hope I can show my skills as a programmer to the world soon 😁